pcesarperez/Modding-never-changes/Modding never changes.md

 If you like real challenges, you will **love** [_Martigen's Mutant Mod_](http://www.nexusmods.com/fallout3/mods/3211/?), or MMM, for short.
 MMM adds a lot of color to the game, in the form of new (and tougher) enemies, increased spawn rates, and so on.You will have plenty of rotten flesh-shaped love.

-1. Download the files _Marts Mutant Mod 1-RC61 FOMOD Ready_ and _MMM-6_2-update_ with NMM (yeah, half of this book is plagued with acronyms; I am acutely aware of that).
+1. Download the file _Marts Mutant Mod 1-RC61 FOMOD Ready_ with NMM (yeah, half of this book is plagued with acronyms; I am acutely aware of that).
+No need to download the update because the merged patch we are going to use overwrites the files in it.
 2. Download _Marts Mutant Mod Merged_ from [_The Mergers_](http://www.nexusmods.com/fallout3/mods/16787/?) page with NMM.
 Notice the downloaded files.
 ![NMM MMM files downloaded](Images/NMM%20MMM%20files%20downloaded.png)
 3. Activate _Martigen's Mutant Mod_ by double-clicking on it.
 NMM shows a window to select the preferred configuration method.
 We will choose the in-game menu, as it requires far less tinkering than its ESP counterpart.